JenniferUgo/D-ProjectThree/projectthree.md

-# SIMPLE TO-DO APPLICATION ON MERN WEB STACK DOCUMENTATION
+# A TO-DO APPLICATION ON MERN WEB STACK DOCUMENTATION

 ## We will implement a web solution based on MERN stack in AWS Cloud
 <br><br>